Monte Carlo Neural PDE Solver for Learning PDEs via Probabilistic Representation: Methodology

 \section{Methodology}

-In this section, we introduce the methodology part of the proposed MCNP Solver.
-Section~\ref{sec:fk} introduces the Monte Carlo method and its corresponding theory, i.e., Feynman-Kac law.
+This section introduces the methodology part of the MCNP Solver.
+Section~\ref{sec:fk} presents the Monte Carlo method and its corresponding theory.
 Section~\ref{sec:mcloss} presents the overall framework of the neural Monte Carlo loss, and Section~\ref{sec:sde} provides corresponding details in simulating the convection and diffusion processes in neural Monte Carlo loss.